Junk Insurance Class Actions: All You Need To Know

 Loss of control over a class member’s own claim - particularly if litigation funders are involved and are responsible for instructing the class’ legal representation.”

 CLICK HERE to read Morrissey Law & Advisory’s full guide to class actions.

 We believe services such as Remediator are the ideal compromise for anyone who wants to maximise their refund without doing all the work themselves.

 If you’re already joined to a Class Action: we can inquire whether it’s possible for you to opt out, even if the deadline has passed.

 If you’re not joined to a Class Action: you’re free to use Remediator to try and maximise your refund.

 With services such as Remediator, you know what percentage of the refund you’re getting back and you can be confident we will try to maximise your refund and minimise the waiting time.

-Some remediation services charge 30% of your refund for the work they do.
-Remediator only charges 20% while doing all the legwork for you, from contacting your bank to combing through your old statements to chasing up your refund and fighting your corner if the going gets tough.
+Remediator only charges 30% while doing all the legwork for you, from contacting your bank to combing through your old statements to chasing up your refund and fighting your corner if the going gets tough.
 If there’s no refund, there’s no fee.

 But the proof is in the pudding: decide for yourself!